 The National Tuberculosis Programme (NTP) was established in 1965 as a government programme under the Ministry of Health, and was our principal partner in Nepal since 1996.
 The tuberculosis programme has developed into a well-functioning and nationwide programme that ensures cost-free tuberculosis treatment at all public health institutions in the country.

 Patient-friendly tuberculosis programme:

-The long-standing cooperation between NTP Nepal and LHL International has developed from very fundamental control of tuberculosis, such as developing competence of health personnel and employees in administration, information work aimed at the population, to now also including work with patient-friendly measures and especially vulnerable groups.
+The long-standing cooperation between NTP Nepal and LHL International has developed from very fundamental control of tuberculosis, such as developing competence of health personnel and employees in administration, information work aimed at the population, and to promote patient-friendly services.

 NTP and LHL International have developed a model of how patients can receive daily tuberculosis treatment through volunteers instead of needing to travel to the health centre.

-LHL International is assisted by international experts from the Union Against Tuberculosis and Lung Diseases, among others, for an annual in-depth review of various aspects of the programme.
-The recommendations obtained here become part of the action plans of NTP.
+LHL International was assisted by international experts from the Union Against Tuberculosis and Lung Diseases, among others, for annual in-depth reviews of various aspects of the programme.
+The recommendations obtained became part of the action plans of NTP.

-We also support various activity and course offerings for patients who are being treated for multiresistant tuberculosis.
-Many must move away from home and leave jobs while they are being treated, and the offering provides an opportunity for some income during treatment.
+We also supported various activities and courses for patients who are being treated for multiresistant tuberculosis.
+Many must move away from home and leave jobs while they are being treated, and this provided an opportunity for some income during treatment.